MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-text-translation.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 The text translation prebuilt model translates your text data in real time across more than 60 languages.
-This p[rebuilt model could help remove language barriers within your company.
+This prebuilt model could help remove language barriers within your company.
 The text translation model can also detect the language of the text data you want to translate.

 ## Use in Power Automate